Erebus the space city

 The agricultural sector will occupy 5 modules of the ring.
 It will be dedicated to food production, air purification and production of polymers and oils for industrial uses.
-It will be organized on 4 levels providing 20,000m² of usable space.
-Fish farms will be installed on the lower level to provide fresh fish and complement hydroponic farms on the three upper floors.
-Bioreactors will also be installed for the cultivation of algae and single-celled fungi.
+It will be organized in 4 levels providing 20,000m² of usable space.
+Fish farms will be installed on the lower level, providing fresh fish and complementing hydroponic farms on the three upper floors.
+Bioreactors for the cultivation of algae and unicellular fungi will also be installed.

 The fish will fertilize the water and the plants, algae and fungi will oxygenate and absorb the nutrients.
 Hydroponic crops will receive light through led panels organized by levels in cereal cultivation, vegetable cultivation and fruit tree cultivation.
 The crops will be sectorized to provide the ideal climatic conditions.
 The biomass resulting from the harvests will be used to grow mushrooms and produce fertilizers that supplement the fish detritus.

 The public services sector will occupy 5 modules of the ring.
-Dedicated to providing services for the orbital spacecraft community.
-It will be distributed in a landscaped avenue, distributed in 4 levels providing 15200m² of useful space.
-Organized in 4 levels using the lower one to house the facilities to purify the water and air in the sector.
+Dedicated to providing services for the orbital ship community.
+It will be distributed in a landscaped avenue, spread over 4 levels providing 15,200m² of usable space.
+Organized in 4 levels, the lower one is used to house the facilities to purify the water and air in the sector.

 The uses will be organized by modules, that is: first hospital module, second school module, third sports facilities module, fourth commercial area module and fifth cultural activities module.

 The labor sector will occupy 5 modules of the ring.
-It will be dedicated to housing the offices and facilities to remotely control the Ceres surface mine and other work activities.
-It will be organized on 4 levels providing 20,000m² of usable space.
+It will be dedicated to housing the offices and facilities to remotely control the mine on the Ceres surface and other work activities.
+It will be organized in 4 levels providing 20,000m² of usable space.